-Scroll Down for information on our Student Summer Workshop, Internships, Residencies, Adult Workshops, Playwriting Get-Aways, and even Murder Mystery Weekends!
+Scroll Down for information on our Student Summer Workshop, Internships, Residencies, Adult Workshops, and Murder Mystery Weekends!

 ELTC enjoys sharing the theatrical experience with all ages.
 Pictured right are James Rana, Shelley McPherson, Fred Velde, and Grace Wright having a Q&A with students at Helen A. Fort Middle School in Pemberton, NJ (Bergen County) after a performance of The Poe Mysteries, written by James Rana.

-ELTC provides after-school programs and is now involved with Wildwood Middle School due to Josepha M. Penrose, Supervisor of Curriculum and Instruction for The Wildwood School District, receiving funding from the federal program, The 21st Century Community Learning Centers grant.
-From 2012 through 2016, for an average of two days a week, ELTC will provide exciting theater programs for 5th through 7th graders that result in productions for the community, attending live professional theater, and working with special guest theater artists like James Rana.
-(See sidebar for letter from Ms. Penrose to ELTC,and letters from others as well.)
+ELTC provides programming for schools, and is currently involved with Wildwood Middle School's After School Program due to Josepha M. Penrose, Supervisor of Curriculum and Instruction for The Wildwood School District, receiving the federal 21st Century Community Learning Centers grant.
+(See sidebar for letter from Ms. Penrose to ELTC.)

 self-assurance, cooperation, and social skills.
 Since ELTC’s mission